We are headed to the Conference Finals! Only four teams are left standing, and this is how we rank them:

 4. Dallas Stars

 They looked great in game one against the Jets, winning on the road in Winnipeg.
 They were shut out in game two, though, but rebounded to win game three and game four at home.
-They were shut out again in game five, but still lead the series 3-2 with a chance to close it out Saturday.
+They were shut out again in game five, but bounced back in game six at home to win the series 4-2.
 They were one of the best teams in the NHL during the year, but flew under the radar at times because of how good the Jets and Capitals were.
+Of those three teams, the Stars are the only ones remaining.